VassilevEmil/VassilevEmil/README.md

 - Currently working on my bachelor thesys.
 It is International Medical Record System IMRS aiming to fascilitate the medical record transfer between countries
-- in a transparent and immutable way, utilising Polygon network.

 <!---